temoto/alive/readme.md

     }
 ```
 * `.WaitChan()` is `select`-friendly version of `.Wait()`.
-* Incorrect API usage `.Stop() ; .Add()` will panic.
-Please tell me how to remove it while staying interface compatible with WaitGroup.
-* There are few more `panic()` which should never happen, like debug-build assertions.
+* There are few `panic()` which should never happen, like debug-build assertions.
 But please tell me if you find a way to trigger `"Bug in package"`

 # Flair